sciZer0/7/v/README.md

 <br>
-So we can surely reach true-decentralization of the extremely-high level and for the extremely-low costs simultaneously.
+So we can surely reach true-decentralization of the extremely-high level for the extremely-low costs.
 <br><br>